Desiree Isaac-Pictou

 Biography

-Desiree Isaac-Pictou was first introduced to wheelchair basketball following an August 2020 accident.
+Desiree Isaac-Pictou was first introduced to wheelchair basketball in 2021.

 Isaac-Pictou was watching a mud bog race— a form of off-road motorsport—near her home in Eel River Bar First Nation, N.B., when one of the vehicles derailed from the track and struck her, resulting in multiple fractures and two leg amputations.